jerpat/csmake/README.md

 luck...
 Python developers have recapitulated the problem of tool specialization in spades.
-All these various build/developer tools all solve specific problems and like make, ant, etc., and all have been pushed and stretched way beyond their sweet spots (e.g., using pip for production builds
-- this was never Mr. Bicking's purpose for pip).
+All these various build/developer tools all solve specific problems and like make, ant, etc., and all have been pushed and stretched way beyond their sweet spots (e.g., using pip for production builds - in my option this was never Mr. Bicking's purpose for pip).
 When it comes to packaging, forget about it - every format has a very specific tool chain and an environment required for building - and cross platform or even distros - well, you're signing up for a lot of hardship and brain damage - not to mention reading, lots and lots of reading.